diginsight/telemetry/docs/articles/16. maximize application performance and minimize telemetry cost with diginsight/maximize application performance and minimize telemetry cost with diginsight.md

 In case specific troubleshooting is needed for an application behaviour you can use __dynamic logging__ to elevate application logging level for any logging category.

-The image shows an example call to the server where LogLevel is elevated to Trace f
+The image shows an example call to the server where LogLevel is elevated to Trace:
 ![alt text](<001.08a request with elevated logging.png>)

-This will result in the full application flow being shown for the specific call:
+This will result in the __full application flow__ being shown for the specific call:
 ![alt text](<001.09b full application flow.png>)

-This way, every call application flow can be easily isolated and analized on a live server, that is processing other calls at the same time.
+This way, every call application flow can be easily __isolated and analized on a live server__, that is __processing other calls at the same time__.